 Technical Write-up

 Predictably, the hardest part of developing this game has been making the online multiplayer work consistently.
 For the game jam version we implemented delay based networking, with the server as the sole authority and players sending inputs rather than their own position, but this introduced input lag onto all clients equal to the round trip delay, which is not ideal for a fast-paced racing game.
 We wanted to avoid client-authoritative networking since we did not want to deal with cheating or ship a heavy anticheat system, so we instead implemented predicted networking (rollback).
-This made the implementation of online features much more difficult for us, but allows clients to play with perceptually no input lag while still keeping the server as sole authority over the game state, meaning no one (but the server host) can cheat at the game.
+This made the implementation of online features much more difficult for us, but allows clients to play with perceptually no input lag while still keeping the server as sole authority over the game state, which reduces cheating.
 For more information, one of my teammates wrote a more in-depth article about our networking on medium.